philcifone/gamehenge/README.md

 - Continue with themeing ~2:10:00.

-- Github having issues with node/modules folder, need to ignore and remove from repo.
+- Github having issues with node/modules folder, need to ignore and remove from repo due to large size.